Local Produce

 For the cheese lover, pay a visit to Dewlay Cheesemakers of Garstang (who have a shop on site), or Cartmel Cheeses in Cartmel.
 There are many other independent delicatessens selling great cheese from other local producers for you to enjoy too.

-as well as Mio Gelato opposite the clocktower in Morecambe and Lewis’s Ice Cream & Coffee Shop, where you can enjoy a truly authentic ice cream beside the seaside!
-In nearby Lancaster you should try award-winning Leonardini Gelato, with some spectacular flavours, freshly made every day.
-If you prefer a coffee instead why not try one of the specially brewed coffee’s from
+.And, who could resist some homemade ice cream?.
+Well you won’t be disappointed, as this region has a great many local ice cream producers.
+Savour Holme Farm Ice Cream at Grange-Over-Sands, Brucciani’s in Morecambe (where you can enjoy your gelato in an authentic Art Deco café), as well as Miogelato opposite The Clocktower in Morecambe and Lewis’s Ice Cream & Coffee Shop, where you can enjoy a truly authentic ice cream beside the seaside!.
+In nearby Lancaster do try the award-winning Leonardini Gelato, with some spectacular flavours, freshly made every day.
+If you prefer a coffee instead why not try one of the specially brewed coffees from J. Atkinson & Co.

 Salmon dish